-  Find out what support and/or policies your employer has by checking your contract, staff handbook or intranet.
+Find out what support and policies your employer has by checking your contract, staff handbook or intranet.
 You can also speak to your line manager, the personnel department in your organisation, or your trade union.

 You do not have to tell your employer about your caring responsibilities, but you might find that if you do inform them about your situation they can help you manage your two roles.

-It may also help to discuss your situation with someone whom you can trust at work.
+It may also help to discuss your situation with someone you trust at work.
 You may find that other colleagues are also carers, and that together you are more able to talk to your employer about how they can support you.